 “Every human being has basic psychological needs,” says journalist Johann Hari.
 “And there is growing evidence that our culture isn’t meeting those psychological needs for many—perhaps most—people.”
-In his New York Times bestselling books and the talks drawn from them, Hari’s authentic, personal perspective is changing how we treat and what we believe about mental illness, addiction, even our own attention spans.
+In his New York Times bestselling books, viral TED Talks, and visionary presentations, Hari is changing how we treat and what we believe about mental illness, addiction, even our own attention spans.
 With intelligent reporting and his signature, biting prose, his latest book Stolen Focus offers a fascinating exploration of the human mind, how it’s being manipulated, and what we can do about it.

 “Johann Hari is a genius in our midst, a present-day visionary, the likes of which in today's world are rare to nonexistent.
 We were fortunate to nab him as a keynote speaker before demand for his speaking ability made him unaffordable to non-profits like us.”Above and Beyond Family Recovery Center